Sure Dividend

 Dividend Aristocrats In Focus: Brown & Brown, Inc.

 The Dividend Aristocrats are some of the best dividend stocks an investor will find.
-These are companies in the S&P 500 Index, with 25+ consecutive years of dividend increases.
+They are companies in the S&P 500 Index that have had 25+ consecutive years of dividend increases.

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.